 At both our production facility and storefront we participate in composting programs, water monitoring and low energy devices.

 We support our community and local economy by sourcing from Massachusetts and New England farms.
-We have a commitment to serve at least 75% local and independent customers.

 The Lab @ Curio, our culinary education hub, is our community space where we host free and ticketed events to engage with and support our community.
 We also contribute to local education initiatives in the greater Boston area where Curio is based .